chop-dbhi/ehb-service/docs/eHB-usage.rst

       * Organization ID
       * Date of birth
     For more details see 'POST to create a subject' in the API documentation

+    **2 Add a subject to a protocol or dataset**
+        1. Create a group for a subject on a given Protocol
+        2. Add subject to subject group (Subject group name should be stored by the external system)

+    **3 Add External Identifier for a given Subject
+        1. if this external ID is only at the subject group level, then create an external record group, else skip to 2
+        2. Add Record ID